bioinformatics-core-shared-training/cruk-summer-school-2017/Day4/docker-notes.md

 ## The Sanger Docker

-The Sanger CGP docker image packages a complete environment including all the tools to run the CGP analysis pipeline.
+The Sanger CGP docker container packages a complete environment including all the tools to run the CGP analysis pipeline.
 These tools include:

 * **CaVEMan** for identifying somatic SNVs
 * **Pindel** for identifying somatic indels (short insertions and deletions)